 - Helping your child understand different emotions

-- Helping your child be more aware of his/her emotions and how these manifest in the body
+- Improving your child’s awareness of their emotions and how these manifest in the body

 - Giving your child the tools to manage negative emotions

-- How to use positive reinforcement to help your child manage emotions
+- Tips on using positive reinforcement to help your child manage emotions

 - How you make your child’s emotion-driven behavior worse and what to do instead